kubabuda/EEPROM_generator/README.md

 # TODO

+- add support for 64bit number types
+- why default dark mode has dark text in Chromium but not Firefox, when OS is in dark mode
+- generate .h file for EEPROM emulation
+- add support for LAN9253 Direct, XMC4300, XMC4800
 - check output for boolean ARRAY
 - check output for VISIBLE_STRING ARRAY
 - check output for VISIBLE_STRING RECORD subitem